islomar/poc-docker/README.md

 Dockerfile best practices: https://docs.docker.com/articles/dockerfile_best-practices/

 **docker run -t -i ubuntu:14.04 /bin/bash**
+* Run an interactive shell.
-The -t flag assigns a pseudo-tty or terminal inside our new container and the -i flag allows us to make an interactive connection by grabbing the standard in (STDIN) of the container.
+* The -t flag assigns a pseudo-tty or terminal inside our new container and the -i flag allows us to make an interactive connection by grabbing the standard in (STDIN) of the container.
+* To detach the tty without exiting the shell, use the escape sequence Ctrl-p + Ctrl-q.
+The container will continue to exist in a stopped state once exited.
+To list all containers, stopped and running, use the docker ps -a command.
+* With -t you're actually inside the container.
+* You can use `-ti`

 **docker run -d ubuntu:14.04 /bin/sh -c "while true; do echo hello world; sleep 1; done"** The -d flag tells Docker to run the container and put it in the background, to daemonize it.